NatWest Co-Working Space

 We created a new visual identity that was applied to super-graphics, wallpaper, furniture, glass manifestations and wayfinding in the new space.

 The overarching theme helped us to define the visual identity concept of ‘habitats’ – the natural home or environment of an animal, plant, or other organism.
-The concept was easy to understand and broad enough to define Level 3 as a destination like no other.

 Words that describe the natural movement of light, water, flora and air – such as Rise, Dapple and Flow – are used to describe workspace zones, communal spaces, landmarks, scrums, meeting rooms, pods and kitchens.
-They sound familiar and comforting, and support our biophilic design principles.
+They sound familiar and comforting and support our biophilic design principles.

 The comprehensive colour palette is defined by four core zones – dawn, day and dusk – plus the ‘green’ zone which covers the conservatory, garden café and weather garden.
 Each zone has its own palette of natural shades ranging from deep to light, and tones from fresh to earth.